 Takara Bio has developed a standardized differentiation protocol for industrial scale production of iPS-derived hepatocytes that mimics embryonic development to yield pure cells that exhibit the functionality and characteristics of mature hepatocytes.
 Its protocol results in pure, functional hepatocytes that are functionally mature and give low variability from batch-to-batch.
-To the best of my knowledge, Takara Bio is the first company offering a a standardized hepatic differentiation procedure that is generally applicable across a large panel of hPSC (iPS and ES) lines without any adaptations to individual lines.
+To the best of our knowledge, Takara Bio was the first company to offer a standardized hepatic differentiation procedure that is generally applicable across a large panel of hPSC (iPS and ES) lines without any adaptations to individual lines.

 By applying this “universal” protocol across hPSC-heps derived from different donor lines, one can mirror the metabolic diversity typically observed in human primary hepatocytes from different donors.
 Based on recent advances in iPSC technology, iPSC lines can now be derived from individuals with specific genotypes or phenotypes.
 This progress opens up new possibilities for drug discovery, toxicology studies, and regenerative medicine applications.

 Headquartered in Hamburg, Germany, Evotec is another major contender within this space.
 Evotec’s iPSC platform has been developed with the goal to industrialize iPSC-based drug screening as it relates to throughput, reproducibility, and robustness.
 Today, Evotec’s technological infrastructure represents one of the largest and most advanced iPSC platforms globally.